LucianoAdonis/lucianoadonis.github.io/pages/shopping.md

 ## Aliexpress

-- **Foam Washing Machine**: I can't recommend this enough.
+- **<span class="hover-image-trigger" data-image="../images/shopping/aliexpress-foam-machine.png">Foam Washing Machine</span>**: I can't recommend this enough.
   - I tried soap dispensers, but they were a hassle.
 The foam dispenser, however, works perfectly.

 - **Solar Lights**: Exceeded my expectations, and work better than I imagined.
 - **Rechargeable Lights for Hallways and Other Spaces**: No more bumping into furniture in the dark.
   - When paired with the **Magnetic Charging Cables (Ankndo)**, it makes life even easier.
-- **Extendable Arm**: A handy tool for picking up items, with soft silicone tips for better grip.
+- **<span class="hover-image-trigger" data-image="../images/shopping/aliexpress-extendable-arm.png">Extendable Arm</span>**: A versatile and adjustable arm for mounting devices or accessories.
-  - It also has a small magnet, making it easy to retrieve small metal objects.
+  - Useful for holding phones, tablets, or small cameras in various positions.
-  - Not just useful for seniors—everyone can benefit from it!
+  - Can be clamped to desks, tables, or other surfaces for flexible positioning.
 - **Fluorescent Tape**: Bright and practical.
-- **Coin Cutter**: Convenient for cutting perfect circles from coins or other small, round items.
+- **<span class="hover-image-trigger" data-image="../images/shopping/aliexpress-coin-cutter.png">Coin Cutter</span>**: Convenient for opening boxes and other things.

 ## Tried and Regreted